Skip to content

 Sign up to receive email updates from Arizona Wanderings

-24 Responses to “Floating the Colorado”
+24 thoughts on “Floating the Colorado”

-1. Josh Houchin
+2. Josh Houchin says:

 Certainly a dream trip of mine.
 I fish the Colorado river a couple times a year and do my Blue Grouse hunting just above it, but man does that water look different in your neck of the woods.
 Great post Ben!